On this page

 - list your preferred courses and the education institution for your scholarship

-Note: Your preferred courses must progress on from the highest qualification that you have previously completed.
+Note: Your preferred courses must progress on from the highest qualification you have previously achieved.

 - list the qualifications you have already completed

 - list any awards or prizes you have won, or articles you have published

 - provide the details of previous jobs or work experience

 - describe how your work experience relates to your preferred courses or career.(Note: School leavers and first year undergraduate applicants do not need work experience.)

 - describe the skills and knowledge you want to gain from your preferred courses

 - describe how these skills and knowledge are important to your country’s social and economic development